 Tackling inequalities through housing policy development

 In Sierra Leone, the lack of access to adequate and affordable housing compromises the country’s pathways for more sustainable and inclusive urban development.
-IIED and partners are assisting the Sierra Leonean government in its efforts to design a national housing policy that tackles inequalities.
+IIED and partners have assisted the Sierra Leonean government to design a national housing policy that tackles inequalities.

 Project